 One of the most obvious features of the new Powerlock 2 training gloves is the turnback hook-and-loop closure system.
 This is basically to keep your wrists locked in place to help secure them while using.
 It also has additional padding on them helping you feel comfortable and protected

-The final design elements Everlast has used is the use of PU synthetic leather and a mesh material to help with greater ventilation.
-I will go in more detail below.
+The final design element Everlast has used is the use of PU synthetic leather and mesh material to help with greater ventilation.
+I will go into more detail below.

 20. Everlast Spark Gloves

-The EverShield reinforced wrist padding and molded foam construction keeps hands protected and in strike ready position at all times.
+The EverShield reinforced wrist padding and molded foam construction keep hands protected and in strike-ready position at all times.

 21. RDX F7 Ego Boxing Gloves

-Another really affordable boxing glove for beginners is the RDX Ego glove, who have created a really good all round glove!
-The glove comes in a range of colours including gold, red, green, blue and pink so you can pick whatever fits your fancy.
+Another really affordable boxing glove for beginners is the RDX Ego glove, which has created a really good all-round glove!
+The glove comes in a range of colours including gold, red, green, blue, and pink so you can pick whatever fits your fancy.
 The product itself is very durable and will definitely last you for a while.

 22. RDX F15 Boxing Gloves

-A downside to these gloves for me though is that they only come in the Matt Black/Noir coloring and it would have been nice if RDX gave you a couple other options for this glove.
-Regardless of this minor negative, it is still a very cool looking design.
+A downside to these gloves for me though is that they only come in the Matt Black/Noir coloring and it would have been nice if RDX gave you a couple of other options for this glove.
+Regardless of this minor negative, it is still a very cool-looking design.

 23. Rival RB7 Fitness Bag Gloves

 These gloves also come in multiple designs, giving you plenty of options to choose from.
-In terms of the material Rival have used Carbonium PU, which is an extra-resistant vinyl material and almost makes it look like it has a layer or Carbon fiber over it!
+In terms of the material, Rival has used Carbonium PU, which is an extra-resistant vinyl material and almost makes it look like it has a layer of Carbon fiber over it!

 24. Rival RB60 Bag Gloves

-If you are a complete beginner to boxing and not wanting to spend too much the RB60 Workout Bag Glove could be the perfect glove for you
+If you are a complete beginner to boxing and do not want to spend too much the RB60 Workout Bag Glove could be the perfect glove for you

-Rival have designed this to be an affordable starting point for newcomers into the sport which will last you a long time as you become familiar with the sport.
+Rival has designed this to be an affordable starting point for newcomers into the sport which will last you a long time as you become familiar with the sport.